earthai-tech/watex/docs/methods.rst

 DC-Resistivity: :mod:`~watex.methods.electrical`
 ==================================================

+For non-specialized users about the :term:`DC-resistivity`  methods especially the :term:`ERP` and :term:`VES` methods, it is suggested to take
+:doc:`five-minutes <history/five_min_understanding>` reading to undertand the DC-methods before getting started with.

 The :mod:`~watex.methods.electrical` is composed of multiples DC readings prefixed par the `DC` as the names of the methods (:class:`~watex.methods.electrical.DCProfiling`, :class:`~watex.methods.electrical.DCSounding` and single DC reading classes (:class:`~watex.methods.electrical.ResistivityProfiling` and :class:`~watex.methods.electrical.VerticalSounding`).
 The latter offers supplemental plot functions whereas the former does not.

 Resistivity Profiling (ERP): :class:`~watex.methods.electrical.ResistivityProfiling`